cal-itp/benefits/docs/guides/transit-provider-onboarding/configure-production-validation.md

           ProductResponse(id='d7d948c2-20bf-4b10-a181-d1f2c89456b6', code='Senior 65+', status='ACTIVE', type='CAPPING', description='Senior 65+', participant_id='eldorado-transit')
         ```

+    1. Cal-ITP [creates a `TransitAgency`](./add-transit-provider.md#add-the-transit-provider-to-the-application) in the test environment
     1. Cal-ITP creates a new `LittlepayGroup` in the Benefits test environment:
+      - Associate the new `LittlepayGroup` with the correct transit provider and enrollment flow using the dropdowns.
       - Set the 'Group id' to the corresponding **production** group ID (from production Littlepay) for production validation.
         - This will be set back to the QA group value after final production configuration is complete.
-      - The new `LittlepayGroup` is then associated with the correct enrollment flow and transit provider using the dropdowns.
-    1. Cal-ITP [creates a `TransitAgency`](./add-transit-provider.md#add-the-transit-provider-to-the-application) in the test environment
     1. Cal-ITP creates a new `LittlepayConfig` in the Benefits test environment:
       - Set Environment to **Production** for production validation.
         - This will be set back to **Testing** after final production configuration is complete.